 - Textbook and coding exercises: 40% of total grade

-- Project proposal write-up: 10% of half-semester project grade
+- Project progress report 2: 5% of semester project grade

-- Project presentation: 10% of half-semester project grade
+- Project final report write-up: 10% of semester project grade

 It is expected that there will be a distribution of the grades and the goal is to have mean for the course that will be at or below the FAS (Faculty of Arts and Sciences) mean.
 However, in case the entire class is exceptional, students can expect better grades and a higher mean.
 In general, student outcomes will be represented by the letter grades: exemplary (A), very good (A- and B+), adequate (B and B-), and unsatisfactory (C, or lower).